flintlib/arb/doc/source/acb_mat.rst

     A nonzero return value guarantees that the matrix is invertible and that the exact inverse is contained in the output.

+.. function:: void acb_mat_det_lu(acb_t det, const acb_mat_t A, slong prec)

+.. function:: void acb_mat_det_precond(acb_t det, const acb_mat_t A, slong prec)

 .. function:: void acb_mat_det(acb_t det, const acb_mat_t A, slong prec)

-    Computes the determinant of the matrix, using Gaussian elimination with partial pivoting.
+    Sets *det* to the determinant of the matrix *A*.

+    The *lu* version uses Gaussian elimination with partial pivoting.
 If at some point an invertible pivot element cannot be found, the elimination is stopped and the magnitude of the determinant of the remaining submatrix is bounded using Hadamard's inequality.

+    The *precond* version computes an approximate LU factorization of *A* and multiplies by the inverse *L* and *U* martices as preconditioners to obtain a matrix close to the identity matrix [Rum2010]_.
+An enclosure for this determinant is computed using Gershgorin circles.
+This is about four times slower than direct Gaussian elimination, but much more numerically stable.

+    The default version automatically selects between the *lu* and *precond* versions and additionally handles small or triangular matrices by direct formulas.

 Characteristic polynomial
 -------------------------------------------------------------------------------